Stochastic Neural Analog Reinforcement Calculator

 The control panel for the C-1 gyroscopic autopilot.
 A surplus C-1 was used in the SNARC.

-The Stochastic Neural Analog Reinforcement Calculator (SNARC) is a neural-net machine designed by Marvin Lee Minsky.
+The Stochastic Neural Analog Reinforcement Calculator (SNARC) is a neural network machine designed by Marvin Minsky.
 Prompted by a letter from Minsky, George Armitage Miller gathered the funding (a few thousand dollars) for the project from the Office of Naval Research of the U.S. Department of Defense in the summer of 1951 with the work to be carried out by Minsky, who was then a graduate student in mathematics at Princeton University.
 At the time, a physics graduate student at Princeton, Dean S. Edmonds, volunteered that he was good with electronics and therefore Minsky brought him onto the project.

 During undergraduate years, Minsky was inspired by the 1943 Warren McCulloch and Walter Pitts paper on artificial neurons, and decided to build such a machine.
 The learning was Skinnerian reinforcement learning, and Minsky talked with Skinner extensively during the development of the machine.
 They tested the machine on a copy of Shannon's maze, and found that it could learn to solve the maze.
 Unlike Shannon's maze, this machine did not control a physical robot, but simulated rats running in a maze.
 The simulation is displayed as an "arrangement of lights", and the circuit was reinforced each time the simulated rat reached the goal.

 The machine surprised its creators.
 "The rats actually interacted with one another.
 If one of them found a good path, the others would tend to follow it."